CSC322-Grinnell/anti-racism-library/README.md

 Notes:

-For some reason the previewon cloud9 is different from the deployed site on heroku.
+For some reason, the preview on cloud9 is different from the deployed site on Heroku.
 We were unable to figure out what the reason behind this was.